-- (1) Upon notification by the AODO of an aircraft mishap, the MCASCP DOSS (if available) and ASO shall report to Airfield Operations until the EOC is activated. - (2) The DOSS and ASO will provide any technical assistance to the AODO and AirOpsO and monitor the progress in executing the PMP.
-The DOSS or ASO shall assist any Station agencies in identifying any additional required action or procedures not listed in this Order. - (3) The ASO will have the capability to monitor ARFF Command Net and, if required and approved by the Incident Commander, may proceed to the mishap site in order to provide initial investigation oversight until the AMB is on scene.
-At a minimum, the DOSS and/or ASO shall monitor the situation for any safety concerns.
-In the case where a civil aviation mishap occurs On-Airfield or On-Station, the ASO shall remain on-scene under the direction of the AirOpsO until his presence is no longer required by NTSB Investigators. - (4) The Station IH shall be prepared to respond to the mishap site, if requested by the Incident Commander, in order to survey the area for airborne hazards.
+- (1) Upon notification by the AODO of an aircraft mishap, the MCASCP Director of Safety (DSS) and ASO shall report to Airfield Operations until the EOC is activated. - (2) The DSS and ASO will provide any technical assistance to the AODO and AirOpsO and monitor the progress in executing the PMP.
+The DSS or ASO shall assist any Station agencies in identifying any additional required action or procedures not listed in this Order. - (3) The ASO will have the capability to monitor ARFF Command Net and, if required and approved by the Incident Commander, may proceed to the mishap site in order to provide initial investigation oversight until the AMB is on scene.
+At a minimum, the DSS, ASO and/or Ground Safety representative shall monitor the situation for any safety concerns.
+In the case where a civil aviation mishap occurs On-Airfield or On-Station, the ASO shall remain on-scene under the direction of the AirOpsO until his presence is no longer required by NTSB Investigators. - (4) The NHCCP IH shall be recalled and prepared to respond to the mishap site, if requested by the Incident Commander, in order to survey the area for airborne hazards.
 The IH shall report with PPE (respirator, tyvex suit, gloves, and boots) and metering equipment.
-If the situation dictates, the Station Radiation Safety Officer can be requested to conduct a radiation survey of the mishap site. - (5) For mishaps involving other military services and civil aviation aircraft, coordinate with Dir Ops prior to notifying the Naval Safety Center and sending the MCIEAST Aviation Flash Report. - (6) The ASO shall serve as a principle advisor to the Air Station command element for Air Station requirements regarding reference (a). - (7) The ASO shall coordinate After Action reports from Station directorates in order to facilitate any required changes to the PMP.
+If the situation dictates, the Station Radiation Safety Officer can be requested to conduct a radiation survey of the mishap site. - (5) For mishaps involving other military services and civil aviation aircraft, coordinate with Dir Ops prior to notifying the Naval Safety Center and sending the MCIEAST Aviation Flash Report.

-o.
+- (6) The ASO shall serve as a principle advisor to the Air Station command element for Air Station requirements regarding reference (a). - (7) The ASO shall assist Operations with coordinating After Action reports from Station directorates in order to facilitate any required changes to the PMP.

+n.
 Mishap Squadron Aviation Mishap Board (AMB)